kevinarne/switchableMacroKeyboard/README.md

 * Test rotary encoder position changes
 * Add a second keyboard
 * Test keyboard output correct when rotating between keyboards

+Note: Must use Arduino Leonardo for loading code from the Arduino IDE